Freedmen's Colony of Roanoke Island: Decline of the Colony

 As the number of freedmen grew to 3900, the colony had difficulty in providing housing.
 Sanitation suffered on the island as there were no systems to handle it.
 Infectious diseases began to spread in the crowded conditions.
 When severe diseases such as smallpox, cholera, and dysentery arose, no one at the time understood how they were transmitted, and there were no treatments.
 The missionaries could do little more than the freedmen.
 The colony began the "downward slide from which [it] was unable to recover."
 The increase in the number of freedmen strained their relationship with the Union military.

 As more freedmen entered the Union Army, their families became more dependent on the government and military for aid because of the island's isolation.
 The Army pressed the refugees for more labor as the war dragged on.
 In one case in late 1864, military officers forced some freedmen who had been working for the Quartermaster's Department on Roanoke Island to leave and work on construction of the Dutch Gap Canal to divert the James River in Virginia.
 The commanding officers, such as Colonel Rush Hawkins, had ordered subordinates to treat freedmen "with respect," but tensions arose.
 Bad harvest seasons caused the residents to suffer from lack of food.
 They had already found that the soil was too poor to support the needed level of cultivation for the population.
 Rations were reduced in the late stages of the war, which made the inhabitants more desperate.
 According to Elizabeth James, a teacher, the freedmen would "steal fearfully" from each other.
 She said, "they are hungry" so "they steal anything they can lay their hands on anywhere."

 When President Johnson issued his "Amnesty Proclamation" in 1865, he ordered all "property seized by the Union forces during the war be returned."
 The lands used for the contraband camps were returned to their former Confederate owners, and all the camps were dismantled.
 At the Roanoke Island Colony, the freedmen were told they had no rights to the plots they had cultivated for years.
 The US Army helped most freedmen return to the mainland, at their choice.
 Some returned to former plantations and became sharecroppers, tenant farmers or laborers.
 After the war, numerous freedmen moved from rural areas to towns and cities to evade white supervision and gain more opportunities as craftsmen.

+Freedmen complained that federal occupation forces stole from them regularly in the aftermath of the war, but their concerns were ignored by the post commander.

 In late 1865, the Army dismantled the forts on the island, which further disrupted the colony.
 By 1867, the colony was abandoned, although some freedmen continued to live on the island.
 The 1870 census recorded 300 blacks in 60 households.